 Access openings shall be provided on the wing upper surface to facilitate insertion and removal of all engine mounting struts except the inboard forward mounting strut.
-The inboard forward mounting strut shall be accessible through an access door on the underside of the fuselage.
+The inboard forward mounting strut that be accessible through an access door on the under the fuselage.